FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

 FPINFILTRATION.OUT

-    The total infiltration (ft or m) at the end of the simulation for each flood- plain element is written to this file with grid element x- and y-coordinates.
+    The total infiltration (ft or m) at the end of the simulation for each floodplain element is written to this file with grid element x- and y-coordinates.

         - Grid element